University Records Retention Schedules

 Excludes:

-• Voluntary reporting/notifying, responding to surveys, etc., covered by Provision of Advice, Assistance or Information (DAN GS 09022);
+• Voluntary reporting/notifying, responding to surveys, etc., covered by Provision of Advice, Assistance, or Information (DAN GS 09022);

 • For WSU purposes, records covered by Clery Reporting Files (DAN 17-06-69062); held by WSU Police Department.

-Department*Retain for 6 years after submitted,
+Retention and Disposition: Retain for 6 years after submitted, then destroy.

 Requests for Basic/Routine University Information